 It also allows us to interpret its meaning, characters, framing in aesthetic currents and artistic movements.

-The symbolic analysis of art allows us to decode the symbols and representations that allow us to identify the characters or scenes represented.
+The symbolic analysis in art allows us to decode the symbols and representations that allow us to identify the characters or scenes represented.

 The symbolic analysis is particularly important in relation to works of art produced within the framework of Western Christian art.